gregoriB/testframework/README.md

 ## Features

-* Automatic running test files
+* Automatic running of test files
 * Automatic importing of fixtures
 * Spy on methods
 * Use CLI to Specify which files to test and which console logs to log